harveyp123/ICCD_SpTrn_SLR/SLR_GCN_Node_Class/README.md

 ##### 4. (optional) Run the ADMM based reweighted training and retraining:

-Modify the SLR training script, change `export OPT=savlr` to `export OPT=admm', and follow the same step as step 3 to run ADMM training.
+Modify the SLR training script, change `export OPT=savlr` to `export OPT=admm`, and follow the same step as step 3 to run ADMM training.